akshatbajaj09/akshat-bajaj-python/README.md

 - Learnt about dictionaries and dictionary methods.
 - Learnt about tuples, tuple methods, tuple slicing and tuple unpacking.
 - Learnt about sets and their methods.

+## Day 6

+- Learnt about controlling the flow of a program.
+- Learnt the if, elif and else statements.
+- Learnt about logical operators ('and', 'or' and 'not').
+- Learnt about the difference between a == b and a is b.
+- Made some programs for practicing.